Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 	/// EVENTS

+	/// @notice Emitted when an operator set is created by an AVS. event OperatorSetCreated(address indexed avs, uint32 operatorSetId);

 	/// @notice Emitted when an operator's legacy M2 registration status with an AVS is updated. event OperatorAVSRegistrationStatusUpdated(address indexed operator, address indexed avs, OperatorAVSRegistrationStatus status);